Pastew/adblockSimulator/README.md

 https://globalgamejam.org/2018/games/adblock-simulator

-**NOTE**: Even though repo is named *transmission*, actually it contains source code for a game called *Adblock Simulator*.
-This is because following game is a jam entry (for [Global Game Jam 2018](https://globalgamejam.org)), and at the moment repo was created, only this year's jam theme was known (which is *transmission*, of course).

 ## Introduction

 Your browser delivers to you great amount of data each day.
 However, alongside with your beloved cat pictures and memes there is always data you would rather not see - the ubiquitous demons of the web - the ADS.
 You probably use an ad blocker browser plugin, to help you hunt them down & forget they really exist.
 But do you think YOU can take it's place?